AxaFrance/oidc-client/packages/context/README.md

 ```
 The Hook method exposes :
-- isLogged : is the user logged?
+- isAuthenticated : if the user is logged in or not
 - logout: logout function (return a promise)
 - login: login function 'return a promise'